wer1ix/algorithm-optimization-project-machine-learning/README.md

 # Algorithm optimization in Python - Step by step guide
 <!--endhide-->

-- Complete the problems using calculus, algebra and Python.
+- Optimize Python code.

-## 🌱  How to start this project.
+## 🌱 How to start this project

 Follow the instructions below: